daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

 ## Awarding Treasure

-It’s best to think of gold and magic as two different kinds of currencies that characters have access to.
+It's best to think of gold and magic as two different kinds of currencies that characters have access to.

 ### Gold

-The Cypher System abstracts item costs into general categories— inexpensive, moderate, expensive, and so on.
+The Cypher System abstracts item costs into general categories--- inexpensive, moderate, expensive, and so on.
 Starting characters generally have access to only a few inexpensive and moderate items and perhaps one or two expensive items.
 In a typical fantasy campaign, the characters should become wealthier as they advance.

 ### Manifest Cyphers

-The expectation is that PCs will use cyphers often because they’ll have many opportunities to get more; if the players can exploit this mechanic by selling off most of their cyphers in town, they’re abusing the rules to make gold.
+The expectation is that PCs will use cyphers often because they'll have many opportunities to get more; if the players can exploit this mechanic by selling off most of their cyphers in town, they're abusing the rules to make gold.
 The GM might be tempted to discourage this behavior by reducing how often the PCs gain new cyphers, but that goes against the premise of cyphers in the game: they should be common enough that the PCs use them freely instead of hoarding them.
 The key to addressing this selling-cyphers wealth problem is to make it harder to sell or trade cyphers for gold.

-The PCs can have opportunities to trade their cyphers with NPCs in town, whether that’s at a magic item shop, the tower of a mentor wizard, a thieves’ guild, a temple, other adventurers, or the local government.
+The PCs can have opportunities to trade their cyphers with NPCs in town, whether that's at a magic item shop, the tower of a mentor wizard, a thieves' guild, a temple, other adventurers, or the local government.
 The kinds of cyphers these NPCs can offer may be limited in theme (such as a benevolent church that makes healing potions and trades them for other useful cyphers) or quantity (such as having only one or two cyphers available each month).
 Two cyphers of the same level are generally considered to be about the same value, although local biases and NPC interests may affect their willingness to trade certain items despite or because of a level disparity

 ### Artifacts

-Artifacts are the high end of magical currency, and in terms of buying and selling them, they’re like manifest cyphers: not something a typical NPC can use, and beyond what a typical NPC can afford, but they could be traded for a different artifact of about the same level.
-Unlike cyphers, the game doesn’t assume that PCs have frequent opportunities to gain new artifacts or replace the ones that deplete.
+Artifacts are the high end of magical currency, and in terms of buying and selling them, they're like manifest cyphers: not something a typical NPC can use, and beyond what a typical NPC can afford, but they could be traded for a different artifact of about the same level.
+Unlike cyphers, the game doesn't assume that PCs have frequent opportunities to gain new artifacts or replace the ones that deplete.

 In a pinch, an artifact is worth the equivalent of one or two very expensive items or one exorbitant item, depending on what the artifact can do.
 An artifact that grants an asset to one kind of roll is probably worth about as much as a very expensive item, one that adds +1 Armor might be worth two expensive items, and a strong defensive or offensive artifact could be worth about the same as an exorbitant item.

 ## Dungeons, Castles, And Keeps

 This section describes several kinds of common physical features and their game stats.
-Any of these levels can be adjusted up or down by the GM—a wall made from soft wood can have a lower level than a typical wall, stone can be reinforced by magic so its level is higher, and so on.
+Any of these levels can be adjusted up or down by the GM---a wall made from soft wood can have a lower level than a typical wall, stone can be reinforced by magic so its level is higher, and so on.

 ### Walls

 Walls are generally either constructed (intentionally built by a creature) or natural (already existing without any work by a creature).
 Anything describing walls in this section also applies to ceilings and floors.

 * **Paper wall (level 1):** This thin wall only blocks sight.
-Creatures can attack through a paper wall as if attacking blindly (hindered by four steps), but it’s usually easier to break a hole in the wall and attack through the hole.
+Creatures can attack through a paper wall as if attacking blindly (hindered by four steps), but it's usually easier to break a hole in the wall and attack through the hole.
 Paper walls are vulnerable to piercing and slashing weapons (attacks are eased).
 A gauzy curtain is equivalent to a paper wall, and a cloth wall is probably level 2.

 * **Wooden wall (level 4):** This is a typical wall for an average wooden house.
 The walls of a decrepit shack or a partition within a dungeon might be only level 2 or 3, but the exterior palisade wall of a fort or a log cabin might be level 5.
 Wooden walls are vulnerable to fire (attacks with fire are eased) but resistant to bashing and piercing weapons (attacks are hindered).